karan1525/InfoGain/README.md

 # Node-React-Dev

-A repository for an application using Node and React
+### Introducing InfoGain - A web-based application that allows business owners to send surveys about their startup and see the results of these surveys.